HelloWorld-1017/HelloWorld-1017.github.io/_posts/English/2024-07-10-Some-English-Prefixes-Root-Words-and-Suffixes.md

 ## F

 - fate, fateful
-- flattering
-- forsaken
-- freak
+- fiscal
+- flattering: making someone look or seem better or more attractive than usual, e.g. a flattering photograph.
+- forsake: to leave someone forever, especially when they need you, e.g. Do not forsake me!
+- freak: e.g. I’m a freak.

 ## I